Zoomed Image

 • You must be in the Fixed Asset Management profile (see Fixed Asset Management Profile).

-• To create asset records, you need appropriate user group permissions for the Asset table.
+• To create or update asset records, you need appropriate user group permissions for the Asset table.

 Receiving Assets Against a Purchase Order

-3. The system creates asset records automatically, inheriting financial data from the PO line items.
+3. The system marks the selected assets as received and creates the corresponding asset records, inheriting financial data from the PO line items.

 • The purchase amount is already recorded on the PO